- This post contains affiliate links. Read more here.

 Strelciuc Dumitru via iStock

-Meet and Greets and Trial Runs
+Meet & Greets and Trial Runs

-She adds that a dog walker should:
+She further explains that a dog walker should:

-- Incorporate basic training into their walking routines
+- incorporate basic training into their walking routines

-- Prioritize the dog’s safety and clear communication
+- prioritize the dog’s safety and clear communication

 Check References and Trust Your Instincts

-Putting in the work of finding a reliable dog walker for your pup is well worth the effort.
-Trust your gut!
-If something doesn’t feel right at any point, keep looking.
+Most importantly, trust your gut—if something doesn’t feel right at any point, it’s okay to keep looking.
 The right dog walker will greet your dog with the same warmth and respect you do and make you feel confident about leaving your pup in their care.

+Putting in the work of finding a reliable dog walker for your pup is well worth the effort.
 As Bassett says, when the right person is on the other end of the leash, your dog gets to enjoy safe, happy, and enriching walks—and you get the enjoy the peace of mind of knowing they’re in good hands.